Simran-Kumari123/Simran-Kumari123/README.md

 👋 Hi, I’m @Simran-Kumari123
 👀 I’m interested in web development, and creative projects.
-🌱 I’m currently learning Hibernate, servlets, Jsp and  web applications.
+🌱  I’m currently learning Hibernate, Servlets, JSP, web applications, HTML, CSS ,javascript, and React.js.

 💞️ I’m looking to collaborate on full-stack web development projects and tech-based art.
 📫 How to reach me: [linkedin.com/in/simran-kumari-7a70712a7]
 😄 Pronouns: She/Her